Bearded Heron 15-day north to south Kruger adventure 2022

 You will be privately transferred from Hoedspruit airport to Phalaborwa Gate to meet Neil who will gamedrive you to Mopani camp.

-Mopani restcamp (northern Kruger)
+Mopani Camp (restcamp/northwestern Kruger)

-Huddled against and overlooking the banks of the dam, visitors can take advantage of the winter trend for park animals to move towards water sources as they migrate towards the dam's edge, providing excellent viewing opportunities.
+Huddled against and overlooking the banks of the dam, guests can take advantage of the winter trend for park animals to move towards water sources as they migrate towards the dam's edge, providing excellent viewing opportunities.

 The Tropic of Capricorn loop and the Nshawu pans areas allow for game viewing from open plains which host blue wildebeest, Burchell’s zebra, buffalo and the rarer tsessebe, as well as the smaller Black-Backed Jackal and caracal.